BaishaliD/authentication-system/README.md

 1. Clone this repository
 2. Navigate to the project directory in the terminal
-3. Install MongoDB and npm
+3. Install MongoDB and NodeJS
 4. Create a .env file and include the environment variables as mentioned in the .env_sample file (To generate your Google oauth 2.0 credentials, visit <https://developers.google.com/identity/protocols/oauth2>)
 5. In user_sign_in.ejs file, replace the value of the 'data-sitekey' field of the form with the Site key for your reCAPTCHA (Visit <https://www.google.com/recaptcha/intro/v3.html> to generate your own reCAPTCHA credentials)
 6. Run the following command from the directory to install all the required packages